geraintpalmer/SAS-R/LabSheets/Week_02.md

 + IDLE
 + Vim

 and many more.
-We will be using the simplest IDE available: IDLE which comes bundled with python (in your own time be sure to investigate others as it is a question of personal choice).
+We will be using the simplest Python IDE available: IDLE which comes bundled with Python (in your own time be sure to investigate others as it is a question of personal choice).

 1. **TICKABLE**: Open up IDLE and in the **interpreter** type the following code\text{ (as shown in Figure \ref{W02-S01})} and press `ENTER`: